 Want to Elope in Hawaii? - Why Hawaii Is Perfect for an Elopement

-At Weddings of Hawaii, we have become experts on elopements and have helped countless couples plan their Hawaiian dream wedding.
+At Weddings of Hawaii, we have become experts on elopements and have helped countless couples plan their dream beach wedding.
 Elopements are a great way to have an affordable destination wedding in a beautiful atmosphere.

 Eloping is perfect for the spontaneous couple, but it’s also great for those who like to plan ahead.
 As opposed to a traditional wedding, an elopement is a beautiful way to keep your ceremony intimate and focused on what is most important for you and your partner.

 Finally, an elopement is usually much more affordable than a wedding at home.
-We wrote an article on how much a Hawaiian wedding costs, and many of our guests are surprised they can have a wedding and honeymoon for much cheaper than a traditional wedding.
+We wrote an article on how much a Hawaiian wedding costs, and many of our couple are surprised they can have a wedding and honeymoon for much cheaper than a traditional wedding.

-Wedding of Hawaii has been helping couples plan their dream wedding on the beautiful beaches of Hawaii since 1978, and our wedding coordinators are always available to answer any questions you may have.
+Wedding of Hawaii has been helping couples plan their dream wedding on the beautiful white sand beaches of Hawaii since 1978, and our wedding coordinators are always available to answer any questions you may have.

-But Why Hawaii?
+But Why Elope in Hawaii?

 Hawaii is one of the best locations for a quick getaway wedding.
 The atmosphere on the islands is laid back, and the weather is some of the best in the world.
 It rarely rains on the beaches, and when it does, it’s usually a quick passing shower.